ZumiERM/Bank-Finance-System/README.md

 # Bank-Finance-System
 This is currently my whole final project for our subject Computer Programming.

-CURRENTLY USING NetBeans AS MY IDE FOR ITS GUI AND SINCE OUR INSTRUCTOR TAUGHT US THIS

 This system will include numereous features that resemble a real functional banking system it can save data with through linking it on my SQL Workbench.
 It acts normal and can perform deposits, withdrawal, investing, and transaction history.